retro-city/ks-330-mini/README.md

 details.
 Areas which are not visible or clearly a result from practicality around the original injection molds might not be accurately reproduced.

-Please report any suggestions or issues using the GitHub issue tracker.
+Please report any suggestions or issues using the GitHub issue tracker.<br />
 Interested in purchasing ready-to-use products?
 Contact <a href="mailto:sales@retrocity.no">sales@retrocity.no</a>.

 ## List of manufacturers